oracle-livelabs/developer/redwood-extensions/editpage/editpage.md

 	  ![Edit button](images/locatenavigateback.png)

-3. Drag the **Navigate Back** action onto the diagram and drop it on the line after **Reload accounts data**.
-You will know you are in the correct location when you see the triangle next to the line.
+3. Drag the **Navigate Back** action onto the diagram and drop it when you see a green line on the bottom of **Call Action Chain loadAccountsChain**.

 	  ![Edit button](images/dropnavigateback.png)